amit-tatvacare/annotate-it/README.md

 1. Build the production-ready app
 2. Deploy it to the `gh-pages` branch
 3. Make it available at the configured GitHub Pages URL

+### 🔐 API Key Security for GitHub Pages

+**Important:** This app uses a secure, user-provided API key approach.
+Users enter their own Gemini API key, which is stored only in their browser's localStorage.
+This ensures:
+- ✅ No API keys in source code or environment variables
+- ✅ Safe for public GitHub repositories
+- ✅ Each user manages their own API key

+For detailed security information and alternative deployment strategies, see [SECURITY.md](./SECURITY.md).

 ## 🧪 Testing